vgbs/dsp-documentation/dsp/introduction.md

 ![Configuration File](./images/configuration-file.png)

-How we want to formulate the configuration file from the Developer input, for e.g. cloud resurces.
+Image above shows how we want to formulate the configuration file from the Developer input, for e.g. cloud resources.

 See more at [our Confluence Page](https://groupspace.vaillant-group.com/display/VIXP/Digital+Solution+Platform+Architecture).